-This is a question many of us simply cannot answer, not because we are ignorant about what is going on the internet today… Instead it is because of the changes search engine giants such as Google, Yahoo, Bing etc. keep constituting what determines the impact of how your website and other online presences are positioned.
-What is a full mobile friendly website?
+This is a question many of us simply cannot answer, not because we are ignorant about what is going on the internet today… Instead, it is because of the changes search engine giants such as Google, Yahoo, Bing etc. keep constituting what determines the impact of how your website and other online presences are positioned.
+What is a fully mobile friendly website?

 This article is in response to a major change Google made to their algorithm back in April 2015 that has since revolutionised the standards expected from every website today.

 The wide use of mobile internet and smartphone users in 2012 has grown and does not show any sign of stopping soon.
 The use of 4G is now standard network coverage across more countries around the world and the owners of smartphones, tablets and smartwatches are growing rapidly.